St. Botolph Architectural Conservation District

 Design Review Process

-PLEASE NOTE NEW FOR 2017: We now accept applications on a rolling basis.
-Staff must determine that your application is "complete" fifteen (15) business days prior to the public hearing date in order for it to be added to an agenda.
+PLEASE NOTE FOR 2017: We now accept applications on a rolling basis.
+Staff must determine that your application is "complete" fifteen (15) business days prior to the public hearing date for it to be added to an agenda.
 We cannot add incomplete applications to a public hearing agenda.

 - Review all instructions and documentation requirements before submitting your application to ensure it is complete.
 Only complete applications will be added to a public hearing agenda.